 The company’s logo consists of an emblem and an inscription.
 The layout makes the emblem quite long, so the visual part is often used as a standalone mark.

 The image is very symbolic.
 The background features the silhouette of the state of Texas, showing the manufacturer’s location.
 In the center, a transparent silhouette of the letter “t” is cut out, and inside it, the contour of the letter “i” is placed as a monogram of the company’s name.
-Using lowercase symbols allows for separating the brand name and the state’s name.
+Using lowercase symbols allows the brand name and the state’s name to be separated.

 The outlines in the image without color fill-ins tell about data storage devices in the form of chips and processors, which are empty and ready to be filled with data.

-The word “Instruments” in the name hinted at the company’s initial focus when it produced equipment for the oil industry.
+The word “Instruments” in the name hinted at the company’s initial focus on producing equipment for the oil industry.
 Although the emphasis later shifted to electronics, the name was retained.

 1959 – 1983